RebootJeff/rebootjeff.github.io/source/_posts/2014-05-28-dev-job-search-tips-from-the-coding-interview-guru.markdown

 - Your conversational skills don't need to be great because employers are desperate for technical skills.
   - *My 2 Cents:* I think this is dangerous advice.
 It might apply to a giant company, but if you're joining a smaller team, you need to be decent at chatting.
 Culture fit is also a bigger concern for smaller companies, and most company cultures include "must be decently articulate" as a core component.
 - Worry less about super advanced algorithms, but you should worry a lot about the common algorithms and data structures such as: hashes, trees (and common tree methods such as depth/breadth-first search), binary search, merge sort, and quick sort.
   - *My 2 Cents:* I disagree.
 If you're aiming for a back-end job, then maybe you need to be more of an algo+data structures expert.
 But if you're aiming for a front-end or full-stack job, then there are more practical concerns that you will be quizzed on.
+I'm happy I know tree search methods, but this kind of knowledge only helped me in a few of many interviews I did during my job search.
 This topic of "advanced algorithms vs practical concerns" is commonly debated, but I have my reasons, which I hope to discuss in a future blog post.
 For the record, I've conducted interviews at my current job.
 I ask practical questions that most candidates struggle with.
 - You must know Big-O, recursion, and maybe even bit-wise.
   - *My 2 Cents:* I disagree about the bit-wise stuff (although, I suppose it's impressive if you can bust it out with ease).